 In Figure 10. a schematic diagram (i) impacts on distribution networks: illustrates the interaction of the (ii) load duration curves involved: various key factors.

-To investigate the impact of EVs on the grid and how EVs can be best integrated, two main aspects must be can considered.
-First, driving and charging integration of EVs with the grid needs behaviour, which can be collected to be analysed.
-A number of studies by daily travel surveys to develop already have been undertaken. charging load profiles.
-Second, the but ongoing research is needed as types of charging used and charging charging patterns will likely evolve as frequency to identify the proportion and typical daily patterns of slow and fast charging demand.
+To investigate the impact of EVs on the grid and how EVs can be best integrated, two main aspects must be can frequency to identify the proportion and typical daily patterns of slow and fast charging demand.